sebasalons/pruebas/Readme.md

     ![](img/apache2_version.jpg)

-    Type in the navegation bar of the browser http://localhost, and you'll see apache2 page (It works!)
+    <b>Type in the navegation bar of the browser http://localhost, and you'll see apache2 page (It works!)</b>

     ![](img/navegador_apache.jpg)